Sovex666/SillyTavern-CharacterStyleCustomizer/README.md

 ## Known Issues

 - In the **Character-Specific Styles** section, the labels for **Main Colors** (e.g., Primary Color, Background Color) do not dynamically reflect whether the style is for a user persona or a character.
 This is a cosmetic issue only and does **not** affect functionality or variable injection.
+- When a character's name is changed, their CSC settings may become inaccessible.
+You’ll need to manually go to **Character-Specific Styles**, find the old entry, delete it, and create a new one.

 # Special Thanks
 Huge appreciation to the following projects and creators whose work inspired and informed this extension: